DigiPie/kaya-folio/website/docs/reliable-scalable-maintainable.md

 > "Many critical bugs are actually due to poor error handling." - [Simple Testing Can Prevent Most Critical Failures: An Analysis of Production Failures in Distributed Data-Intensive Systems](https://www.usenix.org/system/files/conference/osdi14/osdi14-paper-yuan.pdf)

-You can check out the [Netflix Simian Army](https://netflixtechblog.com/tagged/chaos-monkey) for an example of this approach.
+[Chaos engineering](https://en.wikipedia.org/wiki/Chaos_engineering) embodies this approach.
+It is a discipline which was started at Netflix, as a means to improve their system's reliability.
+You can check out how its applied in production by reading the [Netflix Simian Army](https://netflixtechblog.com/tagged/chaos-monkey) blog posts.

 ### Hardware versus software faults